-A Blog About Urbanism in North America and Western Europe
+A Blog About Urbanism in the Americas and Western Europe

-This blog presents the views and insights of the author on urbanism in North America and Europe.
-Reviews focus on the urban history of key urban sites, including: Greenwich Village, London, Paris, Rome, Vancouver and beyond.
+This blog presents the views and insights of the author on urbanism in the Americas and Europe.
+Reviews focus on the urban history and analysis of key sites, including: Greenwich Village, London, Paris, Rome, Vancouver and beyond.

 The reader is invited to read the posts as either urban theory, or tips on what to see and do when visiting any of these destinations.